 All camp meals and snacks are provided.
 We offer our main meal and a vegetarian option.
 Our camp meals are camper friendly and provide a balance of fruits, grains and dairy.
 The Girl Scouts of Western New York wants to provide a positive summer camp experience to every girl.
 If you or someone in your troop requires special accommodations (diet, food restrictions) while at camp, please contact Janet DePetrillo, Sr. Director of Outdoor Program PRIOR to REGISTERING YOUR TROOP for camp at 1-888-837-6410 or customercare@gswny.org to discuss the possible accommodations that could safely and reasonably be made for your child

 DEPARTING FROM CAMP

-YOU MUST CHECK OUT WITH YOUR ASSIGNED LIAISON prior to your departure from camp.
-Please remember to collect your troop's medication if you brought any, from the nurse.
+Please remember to collect any medication if you brought any, from the nurse.